Additional information

 Perfect with seafood.
 Think oysters, shellfish, grilled fish, crab, or lighter dishes like salads and goat cheese.
 Its bright acidity and salinity cut through richer dishes beautifully.

 Solaris is a white grape variety created in Germany in 1975.
-It is a cross made from from Merzling and Gm 6493 (itself a hybrid of Zarya Severa and Muscat Ottonel).
+It is a cross made from Merzling and Gm 6493 (itself a hybrid of Zarya Severa and Muscat Ottonel).

 The variety was developed primarily for cooler climates, as it ripens early and is resistant to fungal diseases, making it ideal for vineyards in northern Europe, which have short growing seasons.